-A leak in a boiler "System" will cause the fill system to introduce fresh water constantly, which may cause the tubes to accumulate a line/scale build up.
-Lime/scale buildup leading to heat exchanger failure is NOT covered by warranty.
+- A leak in a boiler "System" will cause the fill system to introduce fresh water constantly, which may cause the tubes to accumulate a line/scale build up.
+Lime/scale buildup.
+This will be a NON-WARRANTABLE FAILURE. - If boiler pumps are not operated when treated water is introduced, a corrosion cell may be created in the boilers leading to a failure which is not covered by warranty. - Target water quality of treated water to be stable and neutral with regards to corrosive/scaling properties.
+Damage to or failure of the heat exchanger as a result of scaling or corrosive water quality is not covered by warranty.